Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Grounding-Driven Attack

 \subsection{Overall Attack Process}

-Our final attack objective integrates the perturbation allocation strategy (\textit{semantic relevance perturbation}) and the representation disruption strategy (\textit{semantic grounding disruption}) into a unified optimization framework.
+Our final attack objective integrates the perturbation allocation strategy (\textit{GPA}) and the representation disruption strategy (\textit{GED}) into a unified optimization framework.
 Given a clean image $I$ and its caption $T_d$, the adversarial image is $I_{\text{adv}} = I + \delta$, where $\delta$ is constrained by a pixel-wise budget $\boldsymbol{\epsilon}_{\text{map}}$.
-The total loss combines global and local grounding disruption:
+The total loss combines global and local disruption:

 The optimization problem is:

 We solve this using PGD, iteratively updating $\delta$ in the gradient ascent direction and projecting it back to the $\ell_\infty$ ball defined by $\boldsymbol{\epsilon}_{\text{map}}$.
 The overall algorithm is given in \Cref{alg:sgma} in Appendix.